EDUCBA

 • It gives an approximate match.

-• We can also use 1 in place of TRUE in VLOOKUP syntax.
+• We can also use 1 in place of TRUE in the VLOOKUP syntax.

 • For the numerical value, It looks up the value less than the value available in the lookup cell.

-• #N/A means that the lookup cell’s value is not found in the entire lookup range.
+• #N/A means the lookup cell’s value is not found in the entire lookup range.

-• Lookup range could be table or column, but the value which we will get from the column only.
+• The lookup range could be a table or column, but the value we will get from the column only.

 Recommended Articles

 This has been a guide to VLOOKUP True.
-Here we discuss How to Use VLOOKUP True along with practical examples and a downloadable excel template.
+Here we discuss How to Use VLOOKUP True, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. VLOOKUP Names